michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

   Azure services for Computer vision:
   * Azure AI vision - interact using API (application programming interface) endpoint and key

 <b>Image classification</b> is the process of applying a label to the images and then service once trained will be able to classify and predict new images e.g cars.
+Accuracy is the calculated probability of a correct image classification.
 Object detection is  labeling the objects in our images and return bound boxes with probability.
 Both image classification and object detection can be done on Custom Vision Portal.